thestennettreport/TheStennettReport.github.io/Project_2025/Mandate_For_Leadership/Chapter_20.md

 ### 9. KEY QUOTES

 * **"The Department of Veterans Affairs is at a crossroads.
-It can either continue down the path of bureaucracy and inefficiency, or it can embrace a new era of accountability, efficiency, and Veteran-centric care." (p.
-672)**  This quote sets the stage for Tucker's argument that the VA needs radical reform.
+It can either continue down the path of bureaucracy and inefficiency, or it can embrace a new era of accountability, efficiency, and Veteran-centric care." <sup>(672)</sup>**  This quote sets the stage for Tucker's argument that the VA needs radical reform.
-* **"The VA's mission is sacred: to serve those who have served our country." (p.
-674)**  This quote highlights the importance of the VA's mission but also suggests that it is not currently fulfilling that mission effectively.
+* **"The VA's mission is sacred: to serve those who have served our country." <sup>(674)</sup>**  This quote highlights the importance of the VA's mission but also suggests that it is not currently fulfilling that mission effectively.
-* **"We must expand community care to give veterans more choice and control over their healthcare." (p.
-678)**  This quote reflects the chapter's support for privatization.
+* **"We must expand community care to give veterans more choice and control over their healthcare." <sup>(678)</sup>**  This quote reflects the chapter's support for privatization.
-* **"We must streamline the VA's processes and reduce bureaucracy." (p.
-680)**  This quote emphasizes the chapter's focus on efficiency.
+* **"We must streamline the VA's processes and reduce bureaucracy." <sup>(680)</sup>**  This quote emphasizes the chapter's focus on efficiency.
-* **"We must hold VA employees accountable for their performance and increase oversight of the agency." (p.
-680)**  This quote highlights the chapter's emphasis on accountability.
+* **"We must hold VA employees accountable for their performance and increase oversight of the agency." <sup>(680)</sup>**  This quote highlights the chapter's emphasis on accountability.

 ### 10. SUMMARY & SIGNIFICANCE